“Crooked Teeth: A Queer Syrian Refugee Memoir” by Danny Ramadan

 Hunger: A Memoir of (My) Body by Roxane Gay

-Everyday, women of all ages around the world look in the mirror and hate what they see.
-As women, our criticism of our bodies is often ruthless; our rolls, dimples, stretch marks, and cellulite a reflection of our laziness, carelessness, our excesses.
-In an unending cycle, we hate, try to lose the weight, become overwhelmed by the difficulty, give up and then start all over again.
-This hate is not innate; rather, it has been ingrained in us from an early age through a culture that measures the values of girls and women through their bodies, each pound gained, and year aged, lowering that value.
+Every day, women of all ages around the world look in the mirror and hate what they see.
+As women, our criticism of our bodies is often ruthless; our rolls, dimples, stretch marks, and cellulite are a reflection of our laziness, carelessness, and excesses.
+In an unending cycle, we hate, try to lose weight, become overwhelmed by the difficulty, give up and then start all over again.
+This hate is not innate; instead, it has been ingrained in us from an early age through a culture that measures the values of girls and women through their bodies, each pound gained and year aged, lowering that value.

 Wab Kinew’s The Reason You Walk – A Memoir About Reconciliation